nordtektiger/qvickbuild/README.md

 # Quickbuild
 > [!WARNING]
 > Quickbuild is currently in early beta and is undergoing major changes.
-Expect frequent crashes, segmentation faults, and undefined behaviour.
-Please see the roadmap for more information.
+Expect frequent crashes and faulty behaviour.
+Please see the the issue tracker and version milestones for more information.

 ## "What is this?"